 Shopping online makes it easy to compare products from different companies and find the right product for your needs.

 It’s essential that you do your research about the products you purchase.
 The Food and Drug Administration has found that many of the products sold over the counter have significantly less CBD than advertised.

-1. Only buy CBD oil that has been tested by a third-party lab.
 This is the first thing you should check before committing to a particular brand.
 Outside labs can test that the CBD content inside the product matches what the company is advertising.
 They can also make sure that the oil is free from any potentially harmful chemicals and solvents.

-2. Don’t purchase from any company that is making outrageous claims about the potential of CBD.
 As a health supplement, CBD is wonderful.
 It is helping thousands of Americans manage the symptoms of a wide range of medical conditions.
 However, CBD isn’t going to be a magical drug that cures diseases.
 Avoid companies that make these claims.

-3. Double-check the THC content.
 This is very important in North Carolina.
 The state has some of the harshest penalties for marijuana possession in the country.
 If caught with CBD oil containing THC, you could face jail time.
 If a company can’t follow the law, what are the chances that they are following quality controls?

 A large reason for this is that the Federal Controlled Substances Act classes marijuana as a prohibited drug.

 According to the Federal Government, marijuana is a Schedule 1 drug, which means it has the following qualities:

 Other drugs listed in this category include heroin, LSD, magic mushrooms, and ecstasy.

 If caught with even a small amount of weed, you can be convicted and given a fine and jail time.